jotorren/go-quickstart/README.md

 ### Models do not show fields from the struct

-If you install go-swagger cli using apt tool,
+If you install `go-swagger` cli using the `apt` tool and  run the `swagger generate spec` command, you will obtain an specification file like:

 > `src/resources/swagger.json`
 > ```diff